benabijah/benabijah.github.io/_posts/2025-06-23-insights-from-the-summer-workshop-in-biostatistics.md

 ![grp](/assets/images/swib/swib2025_grp.jpg)

-I could feel the buzz of curiosity when I walked into a room of 15 undergraduates who were ready to dive into the world of biostatistics.
+I could feel the buzz of curiosity when I walked into a room of 15 undergraduates who were ready to dive into the world of Biostatistics.
 I was really excited not only because I'll get to share what I know, but also because I knew I would learn just as much from the talented students.

 The [UMass Amherst Summer Workshop in Biostatistics][swib-page], held June 9-20, 2025, brought together these talented undergraduates from across the country.
 Over the two weeks, they got to explore some fundamental and advanced statistical methods in public health through lectures, hands-on R sessions, and team projects.